 Once you’re selling on multiple marketplaces, you might look to invest some of your profits in your own website.
 And it makes sense to, since you won’t need to wait for your payments or pay to list your items.
 If you’re looking to cultivate a brand with a specific aesthetic, then an eCommerce store is a good idea.

 This is a great question, but one we can’t give a definitive answer to, since each business has it’s own needs, and business owners have different skills and levels of technical ability.
 However, we can point you in the right direction!
 Whichever shopping cart you decide to go with, you’ll need a reliable, secure setup that allows you to build everything your business needs now, and in the future.

-Shopify is another incredibly popular way to create an eCommerce website.
-If you don’t have many (or any!) technical skills, but don’t have the funds available to employ a web developer, Shopify is definitely a good option.
-It was created specifically to make setting up new eCommerce websites easy, and again, there are loads of different options you can use to customise your website.
+BigCommerce and Shopify are both popular alternatives for creating an eCommerce website, since they don’t require knowledge of web development practices.
+If you don’t have many (or any!) technical skills, but don’t have the funds available to employ a web developer, these are great options.
+Both Shopify and BigCommerce were created specifically to make setting up new eCommerce websites easy, using drag and drop type functionality, and there are loads of different options you can use to customise your website.
 Many of the apps and add-ons will cost you though, so as we always say – make sure you do your research, and make the most of trial periods to make sure your website will suit your needs.